MikhailProg/tree.awk/README.md

-Unbalanced tree in awk.
+Tree in awk.
 The implementation uses awk multidimensional array as a C-like structure.

 With such approach it's possible to model any dynamic data structures e.g lists, binary search tries (balanced and not balanced).